 - Long-Term Value Creation: Corporate governance that disregards equitable treatment of shareholders may ultimately hinder long-term value creation, as disengaged shareholders may be less inclined to support strategic initiatives or hold management accountable.

-Alternatives to Preemptive Rights
+What Alternatives Exist to Traditional Preemptive Rights?

 | Agreement Type | Key Benefit | Shareholder Impact |